How does this medication work? What will it do for me?

 Sensitivity to sunlight: This medication may increase the sensitivity of the skin to sunlight, increasing the risk of sunburn.
 Avoid exposure to sunlight for long periods of time, particularly between the hours of 10 am and 2 pm.
 Wear a broad-spectrum sunscreen and lip balm with an SPF of 30 or greater.
 If you notice any unusual skin rash or peeling, contact your doctor immediately.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
-Women who may become pregnant must use effective birth control while taking niraparib and for at least one month after taking the last dose.
+People who may become pregnant must use effective birth control while taking niraparib and for at least 6 months after taking the last dose.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Children: The safety and effectiveness of using this medication have not been established for children.